Canon PIXMA TR160 Printer Review

 Color Gamut

 The Canon PIXMA TR160 has a decent color gamut.
-It mainly struggles with the brighter tones, like reds, purples, and greens.
+It mainly struggles with brighter tones, such as reds, purples, and greens.
 The color performance is identical to the Canon PIXMA TR150.
 Color transitions look fairly smooth, with no visible banding.

 Note: The smudge near the bottom left corner of the Granger chart photo is a reflection from ambient lights and isn't representative of the print quality.